25 Christmas Gift Ideas

 25 Christmas Gift Ideas You Need

 I have 25 Christmas gift ideas you may want to consider.
-My family tends to give things that are actually needed by each family member.
-We’ve had college students in school, newly married couples, and little grandkids.
-We have 17 grandchildren, so you can imagine how fun Christmas is, yes, it may be a little loud when we all get together.
+My family tends to give things that are needed by each family member whether it’s Christmas or not.
+We’ve had college students away at school, newly married couples, and little grandkids.
+We have 17 grandchildren, so imagine how fun Christmas is; yes, it may be a little loud when we all get together.

 Not every family member lives in the same state, so we don’t often get to have the holidays with everyone.
-Plus, some of the kids have their in-laws to trade off each year.
-We get it, and we are thankful when we have even a few we can get together with, it’s truly a blessing.
+Plus, some kids have their in-laws to trade off each year.
+We get it, and we’re thankful when we have even a few we can get together with; it’s truly a blessing.
+As family members exchange gifts, they try to find the ideal gift that will truly fill a need and be appreciated when folks return home.

 This year will be different because of the state of affairs in our country, including the high price of gas if traveling by car, the cost of an airline ticket, the price of food, and so much more.
-This year I highly recommend getting emergency preparedness and cooking items.
+This year, I highly recommend getting emergency preparedness and cooking items that qualify as the best Christmas gifts.
+I many homes, these would be considered uncommon goods as gifts.
+As a family that’s been involved in prepping for decades, they seem like the logical approach to gift-giving.

-I know a lot of you already do that, and I commend you for doing so.
-I’m sure some of you think this is a unique gift idea, but I’m always thinking of ways to get my readers to consider practical and helpful things, even if it is a practical Christmas gift or a unique Christmas gift.
+I know many of you already do that, and I commend you.
+I’m sure some of you think these are unique gift ideas, but I’m always thinking of ways to get my readers to consider practical and helpful things, whether useful or unique Christmas gifts.

-Please do not go into debt for gifts or anything else right now.
-I hope I’m wrong but I believe things are going to get much worse.
+Please don’t go into debt for gifts or anything else right now.
+I hope I’m wrong, but I believe things will get more expensive in the short term before things get better.

 Kitchen Prep

-Have you ever been in someone’s kitchen as you help prepare a meal, and you need a measuring cup and you open the drawer and you can’t read the measurement size numbers on them?
+Have you ever been in someone’s kitchen helping prepare a meal and needed a measuring cup?
+You open the drawer and can’t read the measurement size numbers on them?
 This happened when I visited my daughter, actually a few of my daughter’s homes.

-It’s nice to replace old unreadable items with others that make their lives easier.
+It’s nice to replace old, unreadable items with others that make their lives easier.
 Doing so brings much joy to you and them when they open the Christmas present.
+You aren’t doing so to try and maintain a certain lifestyle.
+You’re simply doing the gift-giving to make daily chores, especially in the kitchen, much easier.

-Most have been married for over 20 years now, and they haven’t replaced the cracked Tupperware containers in recent years.
-They used to replace them if cracked or broken as their kids were going up since they needed the reliability of the best products they could afford.
+Most have been married for over 20 years and haven’t replaced the cracked Tupperware containers.
+They used to replace them if cracked or broken as their kids were growing up since they needed the reliability of the best products they could afford.

-Maybe they need a little encouragement to keep their kitchen well-stocked and ready to go.
+Maybe they need encouragement to keep their kitchens well-stocked and ready to go.
 I just heard they are going to start selling that brand at Target!
-Even though it’s fairly expensive compared to other brands, they last for years.
+Even though Tupperware seems pretty expensive compared to other brands, it lasts for years.

-Let’s talk about some things I think qualify as a perfect gift when shopping for loved ones, or that special best friend on your gift list.
+Let’s discuss some things that qualify as perfect useful gifts and not just gadgets when shopping for loved ones or that special best friend on your gift list.

 25 Christmas Gift Ideas

-If you are a loyal reader, you have heard about and possibly purchased some of the items listed below, but this list of recommendations might prompt you to reconsider what constitutes the best Christmas gift ideas as you plan your holiday shopping.
+If you’re a loyal reader, you have heard about and possibly purchased some of the items listed below.
+Still, this list of recommendations might prompt you to reconsider what constitutes the best Christmas gift ideas as you plan your holiday shopping.

-Treat this post as a “Holiday Gift Guide” and go forward with the best gifts a mom, dad, friend, or coworker and buy for those they care about this holiday season.
+Treat this post as a “Holiday Gift Guide” and go forward with the best gifts a mom, dad, friend, or coworker can buy for those they care about this holiday season.

 1. Water Containers

-I’ve stressed for years that water is something you can’t go without.
-A rule of thumb is, you can survive for only about three days without water.
-The most important consideration is having water to drink and staying hydrated.
+I’ve stressed for years that water is essential.
+A rule of thumb is that you can survive only about three days without it.
+The most important consideration is having clean water to drink and staying hydrated.

-I have some large storage tanks, but for holiday gift-giving, smaller containers probably make more sense.
+I have some large storage tanks, but smaller containers probably make more sense for holiday gift-giving.
 Below are some links to some products I have and highly recommend.
-They are not very expensive, can be stacked, are easy to use, and move from place to place.
+They are inexpensive, stacked, easy to use, and can be moved from place to place.
+Great gifts don’t need to be expensive, but should be thought out to best fit a particular need.

 They won’t do much for the gift recipient regarding taking a shower in an emergency but can provide water to stay alive until help comes or the emergency is over.